LizanshMathur/Portfolio/README.md

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to any folder:

 using command
 git clone https://github.com/LizanshMathur/Portfolio.git